miguelinux314/experiment-notebook/docs/_sources/analyzing_data.rst.txt

 Plots
 _____

-The resulting figure is shown in the following figure:
+The resulting figure is shown next:

 .. figure:: _static/analysis_gallery/ScalarNumeric2DAnalyzer-columns_x__y__fx-colormap.png
-    :width: 100%

 .. note:: You can configure the employed colormap by modifying your |ScalarNumeric2DAnalyzer| instance attributes,
     e.g., you can set `color_map` to any color map name accepted by matplotlib, e.g.,